FAQ for Parents & Families

 protect our students’ FERPA rights, we will ask that the LSU student complete and submit the FERPA waiver form prior to the conversation.

-May I accompany my LSU student to accountability meetings?
+May I accompany my LSU student to Educational Conferences and Administrative Hearings?

 Yes.
 Each student is permitted to have one (1) advisor to support them in the accountability

 process at LSU.
-In this role, advisors may not represent students or participate
+In this role, advisors may fully participate during the accountability

 Does my student need a lawyer for the accountability process at LSU?

-process at LSU.
+There is an appeals process available for students.
 Written in the Code of Student Conduct, the appeal procedures are clear and your student may ask questions in our office

 How will academic misconduct issues impact my student’s job or graduate school search?